Mem2019/Mem2019.github.io/_posts/2019-08-09-Google-CTF-2018-Final-JIT.md

 #undef V8_DEFAULT_UNTRUSTED_CODE_MITIGATIONS
 ```

-Therefore, finally it seems that it is a compilation macro that causes the OOB to fail!
-Then after I changed the codes to make `FLAG_untrusted_code_mitigations` always `false` and recompiled the `d8`, the OOB can be triggered successfully!
+`FLAG_untrusted_code_mitigations` is defined to be `true` only if `DISABLE_UNTRUSTED_CODE_MITIGATIONS` is not set.
+Therefore, finally it seems that it is a miss of a compilation macro that causes the OOB to fail!
+Then after I changed the code to make `FLAG_untrusted_code_mitigations` always `false` and recompiled the `d8`, the OOB can be triggered successfully!

 ```
 4.4